TobseF/MagicMaze-Island/README.md

 But it is not as easy as it looks.
 Each player can move any piece at the same time!
 However, only a limited number of movement options are available to each player!
 Only as a team can you complete the task!
+Before you can reach the next part of the map, you have to use your magnifier to discover it:
+Move onto a way marker with a question mark with the same color.
+Then click the magnifier or press the shortcut space.
+You win the game if all heroes collected their mask and reached their home before the time end.
+To start a new game, simply reload the browser tab on all clients.

 ## 👉 Before Start
  1. Team up with 2-4 friends.
 Everybody opens the Game in the browser by its own:  [🎮 RoguyIsleMaze](https://tobsef.github.io/RoguyIsleMaze/)